ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 ^^^^^^^^^^^^^^^^^^^^^^
-A similar functionality can be implemented entirely at library level, by using a combination of type families, ``withDict`` and ``IP`` (a typechecker plugin is needed for the resolution strategy).
+A similar functionality can be implemented entirely at library level, by using a combination of type families, ``withDict`` and ``IP`` (a typechecker plugin is needed to implement the warnings).
+The trick is based on the fact that GHC currently accepts an unapplied type family or data family as the first argument of ``IP``, without requiring a fully solved ``Symbol``.

+However such a library would rely on a GHC quirk (or likely a bug).
-However such a library would not achieve the same level of robustness and ease of use that this proposal advocates for.
+It would not achieve the level of robustness and ease of use that this proposal advocates for.
-If we want scoped values to be a simpler alternative to ``ReaderT``, then they should be usable without much boilerplate nor advanced tricks.
+The aim of this proposal is to provide a simple and reliable solution.
+This trick is neither of the two.

 Moreover typechecker plugins have a high maintenance cost, which means there is a risk that such a library would go frequently out of sync with the GHC API.